balintfodor/CarND-Vehicle-Detection/writeup.md

 `detector.py:43`
 `trainer.py:42`

 First I drop the irrelevant parts of the image.
-It results in an `1280x288` wide image.
+It results in a `1280x288` wide image.
 I found out that scaling down with the fraction that goes from 1 to 1/4 in 8 steps gives a good result.
 So the sliding window search runs on 8 different scaled images.
 For scale a region is calculated to reduce the number of windows - for the smaller car (farther) detections only the upper part of the image is used, for the bigger car detections (closer) the whole `1280x288` image is used.

-For every scaling a feature map generation is run resulting in an `NxMx336` feature map.
+For every scaling a feature map generation is run resulting in a `NxMx336` feature map.
 The size of a training sample in *feature map dimensions* is stored at training phase.
 This is the size of the window we should slide through the feature map with.
-I chose step=1 since it is already means 16 pixels in the original image dimesnions.
+I chose step=1 since it already means 16 pixels in the original image dimensions.

-For every window position a prediction value ([0, 1]) and a rect coordinate is given.
+For every window position, a prediction value ([0, 1]) and a rect coordinate is given.
 I collect only the rectangles with higher than 0.5 prediction value and scale the coordinates back to match with the original image (1280x288) scale.

-I also used asymetric scaling for the x and y dimensions to result search widows that are not squares but rectangles that maybe better suits for cars seen from side.
+I also used asymmetric scaling for the x and y dimensions to result in search windows that are not squares but rectangles that may be better suited for cars seen from the side.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-The image below shows raw result of sliding window search for all the scales.
-The bottom left corder of the green rectangles show the confidence score for the detection.
-For optimizing the search I cropped the full sized image and restricted the searching are based on the image scaling.
+The image below shows a raw result of sliding window search for all the scales.
+The bottom left corner of the green rectangles show the confidence score for the detection.
+For optimizing the search I cropped the full-sized image and restricted the searching are based on the image scaling.

 ![](assets/0000.png)

-After running `Detector._select_final_rois` (`detector.py:63`) the values show the accumulated confidence scores and the merged rectanges.
+After running `Detector._select_final_rois` (`detector.py:63`) the values show the accumulated confidence scores and the merged rectangles.

 ![](assets/0000-final.png)